-When a physician schedules your precious pup or cat for surgery, it can be a bit stressful on you.
-While calming yourself down and spending quality time with your furry family member prior to surgery is important, it takes more than that to get your pet ready for surgery.
+When a physician schedules your precious pup or cat for surgery, it can be a bit stressful for you.
+While calming yourself down and spending quality time with your pet prior to surgery is important, it takes more than that to get your companion ready for surgery.

 Fasting is required for any animal who needs anesthesia.
 Anesthetics lessen your pet's ability to swallow.
 Pets who vomit from the drugs may not be able to swallow, and as a result, will aspirate the emesis.
 Potentially, this may lead to aspiration pneumonia, which can be deadly.
 Some pets may struggle greatly with not having food, but it's important to follow the guidelines to ensure the best outcome for the surgery.

 Young animals and pets with diabetes aren't capable of going without food for prolonged periods.
 Therefore, the vet might suggest they eat a small meal on the morning of the surgery.